 Is LinkedIn group content visible to everyone?

-No. Only fellow group members can see any evidence of the content of your posts, comments and reactions inside that group.
+For non-public groups, only fellow group members can see any evidence of the content of your posts, comments and reactions inside that group.

 You can’t tag people outside the group.
 Even sending someone a link to a group post won’t let them see the content of the post unless they’re a member of the group.